sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fedora-logos</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Fedora-related icons and pictures
+Short desc    : Fedora-related icons and pictures
 URL          : https://pagure.io/fedora-logos
-Лицензия     : Licensed only for approved usage, see COPYING for details.
+License      : Licensed only for approved usage, see COPYING for details.
-Описание     : The fedora-logos package contains image files which incorporate the
+Descript     : The fedora-logos package contains image files which incorporate the
              : Fedora trademarks (the "Marks").
 The Marks are trademarks or registered
              : trademarks of Red Hat, Inc. in the United States and other countries and
              : are used by permission.